A Guide to the best attractions in Huelva, Southern Spain: the perfect Huelva Itinerary

 Explore Doñana Natural Park

-For potential sightings of the Iberian lynx and the imperial eagle, head to the Doñana Reservas, half an hour’s drive outside of Huelva.
+For potential sightings of the Iberian lynx and the imperial eagle, head to the pine forests of the Doñana Reservas, one of the best things to do near Huelva – just a 30-minute drive away.

-With more than 300 bird species, 21 reptile species, 37 mammal species, and many more inhabitants, the Doñana Natural Park has the highest biodiversity in Europe. – Check guided tours here
+With more than 300 bird species, 21 reptile species, 37 mammal species, and many more inhabitants, the Doñana Natural Park has the highest biodiversity in Europe. – Check guided tours of Doñana National Park here

 Learn to Kite Surf in Playa del Espigon